makalu/makalu.github.com/blog/_posts/2012-10-03-reinventing-the-investment-calculator.markdown

 [![](/uploads/blog/2012-10-02/ui-6.png)](http://www.moneyforsomethingbook.com/investment-calculator)

-Apart from the visuals, quite a few other things were also refined in this final iteration:
+In addition to the visuals, we made a few other refinements in this final iteration:
 * We added arrows to indicate that the values are draggable.
 * We turned the chart legend into supporting content, which not only better integrates it with the rest of the design, but also increases its usefulness.
 * We turned the 4% rule into a self-explanatory sentence, therefore avoiding having to add a separate help link for it.